-Once Document Comprehension has been set up, you are met with the Overall student progress screen.
+Once Comprehension has been set up, you are met with the Overall student progress screen.
 Here, you can see how many of your students have completed the task assigned and the average workload per student undertaken up to that point (measured as average number of annotations and average time spent per person).

 Once you scroll down, you will find 2 boxes.
 The first one, Instructions, contains the assignment instructions you provided while setting up the task, and the second one, Annotation Progress, the progress of your whole class (i.e., Students who finished, are in progress with, or have not yet started the assignment).

-Once you click on View Annotations, you see the document on the left side of the screen.
+Once you click on View Annotations, you see the file on the left side of the screen.
 Students' annotations are represented as colored in-text boxes with colors corresponding with the topic they belong to.

 Note that these will overlap, the shades will darken, if more comments are made on the same text segment.

 On the right, in the Annotations box, options to filter annotations based on author as well as concept are provided.
 If you click on Filter next to any name (for instance, here we selected Connor Murphy) you will only see additions by that person.
 Click Unfilter to go back to class view.
+If you have selected 'see contributions within groups' in the set-up of the assignment, you will be able to filter on group.

 Now, you have the option to upvote contributions by clicking the thumbs up icon, as well as comment on students' contributions, by clicking 'REPLY', just below each item.

-Note that commenting will isolate the contribution you want to reply to, and will shift the document view to that show that particular annotation.
+Note that commenting will isolate the contribution you want to reply to, and will shift the file view to that show that particular annotation.
 Press enter or click the right-pointing arrow next to the comment to submit it.
 Once it is submitted, you can still edit or delete it by clicking the three dots arranged vertically next to it.

 Other aspects to note: